 In Belgium pharmacies are responsible for dispensing, or if necessary preparing, (doctor prescribed) medication to patients.
 The sale of medication, even over-the-counter medication, is prohibited outside the pharmacy.
 At most, stores can offer some para-pharmacy, such as plasters/band-aids, skin ointments, disinfectants, etc.

-- To find a list of all pharmacies in your neighborhood, go to www.apotheek.be (choose ‘apotheek in mijn buurt’ on the homepage)
+- To find a list of all the pharmacies in your neighbourhood, go to www.apotheek.be (Dutch and French only) and choose ‘vind een apotheek’ on the homepage.

-- Present your doctor’s prescription together with your eID to the pharmacist.
+- Present the prescription from your doctor together with your eID to the pharmacist to receive your medications.

-- If you have an EHIC card, pay for the totality of the medication, get your prescription stamped by the pharmacist, ask for a receipt and submit all these documents to your Belgian health insurance fund (‘ziekenfonds’)
+- If you have an EHIC-card, pay for the totality of the medication, get your prescription stamped by the pharmacist, ask for a receipt and submit all these documents to your health insurance fund.

-- If you have a Belgian health insurance fund, pay the bill presented by the pharmacist.
-The reimbursed part will already be deducted from the total amount (your pharmacist will settle the remaining amount directly with the health insurer)
+- If you have a Belgian health insurance fund, you only pay your personal share at the pharmacy.
+The reimbursed part is already be deducted from the total amount (your pharmacist will settle the remaining amount directly with the health insurer).

-- Non-prescription medicines are not refunded but those prescribed by a medical professional almost always are, either entirely or partially (some only up to 20%)
+- Non-prescription medication is not refunded, but the majority of doctor prescribed medication is, either entirely or partially (some only up to 20%).

 Suppliers, channels and tools

 - Expatica article:Healthcare in Belgium